What does it mean to have low blood pressure and a slow heart rate?Cardiology Health & Fitness Sport Medicine

 If your heart rate is slow, but you don’t have symptoms, there’s no reason to worry.

-David Beckham's resting heart rate is probably in the region of 30s - 40s when he was an active athlete - a low heart rate can be completely normal and healthy in a people who exercise heavily.
+A low heart rate can be completely normal and healthy in people who exercise heavily.

 What are the risks of a low heart rate?